mysticentity/Ironmario/README.md

 –-----------------–-----------------–-----------------–-----------------–-----------------–-----------------–-----------------–-----------------–---–------
 You can find the original source here: https://github.com/WaffleSmacker/IronMarioTracker –-----------------–-----------------–-----------------–-----------------–-----------------–-----------------–-----------------–-----------------–---
-Please check out the original if you can.
+Please check out the original source when you can.
 You may do as you wish with this project.
 I don't actually mind if others want to help continue with this.